 Can I park my vehicle next to my tent?

-Vehicles are not allowed in the camping area at any time during the Festival, including for set up.
-Trailer tents can be set up in the camper van area under the direction of the stewards.
+Vehicles are not allowed in the camping area at any time during the Festival, including during set up.
+Trailer tents can be set up in the camper-van area under the direction of the stewards.

 Do you offer parking for blue badge holders?

-Yes, we do our best to make the event as accessible as possible, including toilets and showers.
+We do our best to make the event as accessible as possible, including providing toilets and a disabled-access shower.